Coddiwompl3r/Chess_Blunder_Prediction/README.md

 ## Dataset

-Games are sourced from public datasets from Lichess, containing millions of games and move sequences.
+Games are sourced from public datasets from Lichess and Chess.com, containing millions of games and move sequences.

 ## Methods